tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ```

 ## Update the Instance Mix settings on an existing scale set
+The Instance Mix settings can be updated on your scale set via CLI, PowerShell, and REST API.
+You can change either the VM sizes or the allocation strategy, or both, in a single call.

+When changing allocation strategies, the *new* allocation strategy won't become effecitve until the scale set scales in or out.
+That is to say, your existing VMs will not be altered based on the allocation strategy until there is a scaling action.

+When changing from `Prioritized` to another allocation strategy, you must first nullify the priority ranks associated with the VM sizes.
+This will be covered in more detail in the code snippets below.

 ### [Azure CLI](#tab/cli-1)
 Before using CLI commands with Instance Mix, please be sure you're using the correct CLI version.
 Make sure you're using version `2.66.0` or greater.